OSHA 10 Hour Outreach Training for General Industry

 10 Hour Course

-This OSHA 10 Hour General Industry Outreach Training Program will provide information to workers about their rights, employer responsibilities, procedures for filing a complaint, as well as how to recognize, abate, and prevent job-related hazards.
+This OSHA 10 Hour General Industry Outreach Training Program will inform workers about their rights, employer responsibilities, procedures for filing a complaint, and how to recognize, abate, and prevent job-related hazards.

 Click here to enroll in this course.